 If you’re planning on visiting Central Europe, Slovakia is an amazing destination, and frequently overlooked.
+These are the best places to visit in Slovakia.

 This is a crying shame, as Slovakia is filled with terrific wonders, landmarks, and attractions, including beautiful castles, ski resorts, hiking trails, nine national parks, historical monuments, beautiful nature, folk architecture, and amazing cities.